Home

 Children of Woodard Holland and Celia:

-4. Jesse Holland was born about 1796, in North Carolina.
-He married Elizabeth (Betsey) Holland who was born about 1806, also in North Carolina.
-It is uncertain whether Jesse or Betsy was Elisha's child, but one of them surely was and they have many descendents.
+4. Jesse Holland was born in 1795 or 1796, in North Carolina.
+He married Elizabeth (Betsey) Holland who was born about 1806-1808, also in North Carolina.
 Jesse and Betsy Holland's family is covered in their separate section of this web site.

 Child of Bryant Holland and Katie Sasser: